wildcardcorp/castle.documentation/develop/addons/schema-driven-forms/creating-a-simple-form/creating-a-schema.rst

             )

-For now, this form is quite simple.
+There are quite some characteristics of this form which could be improved.
+Which we actually will do on the following pages.
 The list of pizzas is hard-coded, and we can only choose one of each type.
-We will make it (a little) more realistic later by adding a better vocabulary, creating a custom widget for the pizza order part, and improving the look and feel with a custom template.
+We will make it (a little) more realistic later by adding a better vocabulary, creating a custom widget for the pizza order part.
+We will also improve the look and feel with a custom template.

 At the top, we have included a number of imports.
 Some of these pertain to the form view, which will be described next.
-Other than that, we have simply defined a schema that describes the form’s fields.
+Other than that, we have defined a schema that describes the form’s fields.
 The *title* and *description* of each field are used as label and help text, respectively.
 The *required* attribute can be set to *False* for optional fields.
 For a full field and widgets reference, see the